sandialabs/lapart-python/docs/source/art.rst

 architecture to support continuous inputs.
 Fuzzy ART, used in the present work, incorporates fuzzy set theory into the pattern recognition process.

-The stand alone ART algorithm is available in Python
+The stand alone ART algorithm is available in Python at https://github.com/cbirkj/art-python.

 .. automodule:: art
 	:members: